 The lesson was very challenging but fun, I am glad I remembered a bottle of water!
 Her knowledge was unbelievable and she knew exactly what to say to get the best out of me, a complete contrast to earlier experiences.
 The lesson was very organised and well structured.
 At the end of the lesson she reminded us that she recorded our lessons so we could watch them online at home and practice.
 Could it get any better?
 Yes it could.
 Melissa also said if we wanted we could perform in her student story themed show at the end of term.
 I am so happy!

 The last of the belly dance lesson common mistakes is giving up too soon.
 Giving up because of a bad experience or lesson.
 Not finding a good fit straight away.
 Choosing to go to a group class when you should have had private lessons.
 Being intimidated by other students or your own insecurities.
 Settling for a teacher just because where she's located is more convenient for you.
 Thinking your too fat or too thin, too young or too old to belly dance.
 Not feeling like you are progressing or improving because you haven't found the right teacher for you.

-For Daytime Belly Dance Classes go to Studio339.co.uk There is a variety of courses and classes that are available on different days of the week at different times.
+For Belly Dance Classes, there is a variety of courses and classes that are available on different days of the week at different times.